mperez-a/hit_the_dom_boom/README.md

 # GOAL
 The objective is to make a replica of the landing page based on the design proposed by the client with the priority that the user can interact with the drum kit in such a way that when the user clicks on each of the pads it is emitted a sound.

-It has to be functional in any dispotive and adapt.
+It has to be functional on any device and adapt to it.